antonia-white/game-base/README.md

 ## Technologies
 - [HTML](https://en.wikipedia.org/wiki/HTML) was used as the markup language
-- [CSS](https://en.wikipedia.org/wiki/CSS) was used for styles
+- [CSS](https://en.wikipedia.org/wiki/CSS) was used for custom styling
-- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used for website interactivity
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used for custom website interactivity
 - [GitPod](https://gitpod.io) was used as a cloud based iDE
 - [GitHub](https://github.com/) was used to manage the Git repository
 - [Heroku](https://gamebase-storage.herokuapp.com/) was used for deployment